edelgrace/blog/content/post/2017-07-07-udacity-programming-fundamental-lesson-5-take-a-break-mini-project.md

   - Programming

 ---
-Seeing that I am now unemployed and have a lot of time on my hands, I decided to utilize the free month of [Udacity][1] I received from Github&#8217;s [Student Pack][2].
+Seeing that I am now unemployed and have a lot of time on my hands, I decided to utilize the free month of [Udacity][1] I received from Github's [Student Pack][2].

-This mini-project&#8217;s goal is to create a simple program using Python to open a web browser at an interval of ten seconds three times in a row.
+This mini-project's goal is to create a simple program using Python to open a web browser at an interval of ten seconds three times in a row.

 Here is my answer: